How To Know If Your Ex Is Over You For Good?

 How to know if your ex is over you for good?

-If your ex was taking care of her sick children or struggling with some disease for example, that’d be a different story.
+If your ex was taking care of sick children or dealing with an illness, that would be a different story.
+Your ex would have a valid reason to prioritize more urgent matters.

 Dating someone else right away and sipping cocktails at the bar with his or her buddies isn’t one of them.